findable-no/Advanced-LLM-Night/README.md

 # Advanced-LLM-Night
-Presentations and code from LLM Night 1 at Findable
+Presentations and code from Advanced LLM Night at Findable